sqlxpert/10-minute-aws-client-vpn/README.md

 Follow the
 [Quick Installation](#quick-installation)
-instructions, except that Step&nbsp;2 is performed automatically and that in place of Steps&nbsp;3, you will tag the VPN certificate(s) you've uploaded and then use Terraform to install the CloudFormation stack.
+instructions, except that Step&nbsp;2 is handled automatically and that in place of Steps&nbsp;3, you will tag the VPN certificate(s) you've uploaded before using _Terraform_ to install the `CVpnPrereq` and `CVpn` CloudFormation stacks.
 If you did not upload a client certificate, apply both tags to the _server_ certificate.

 ```shell
 aws acm add-tags-to-certificate --tags 'Key=CVpnServer,Value=' --certificate-arn 'SERVER_CERT_ARN'